ULL-ESIT-PL/example2test/README.md

 [~/.../crguezl-egg(private2019)]$ cp examples/regexp-global.egg test/examples/
 ```

-At the end, you'll have a hierarchy like this:
+At the end, you'll have a hierarchy similar to this:

 ```
 [~/.../crguezl-egg(private2019)]$ tree test